Course Title: NRSG 645 Advanced Midwifery Clinical I

 1. Exemplify the therapeutic value of human presence when providing care to people experiencing the childbearing cycle and neonates.

-2. Recognizing the lifecycle events including childbearing as normal, advocate for nonintervention in the absence of complications and for shared decision-making, right to self-determination, and informed choice when communicating with, counseling, and guiding those individuals experiencing childbearing.
+2. Recognize the lifecycle events including childbearing as normal, advocate for nonintervention in the absence of complications and for shared decision-making, right to self-determination, and informed choice when communicating with, counseling, and guiding those individuals experiencing childbearing.

-3. With direct preceptor or faculty supervision, use critical thinking skills when identifying and managing complications and emergencies.
+3. (With direct preceptor or faculty supervision) Use critical thinking skills when identifying and managing complications and emergencies.

 Depending on the setting of clinical experiences, upon completing this course the